Mitigation strategies to prevent malware delivery and execution

 - the ability to detect anomalous software running by monitoring for deviations from the standard baseline – implementing application whitelisting, even if configured in ‘audit’/’logging only’ mode, can provide this ability

-- network administrators knowing what software is running on network devices thereby facilitating patching security vulnerabilities, as well as knowing what software is permitted to communicate on the network thereby facilitating baselining expected network activity
+- network administrators knowing what software is running on network devices thereby facilitating patching security vulnerabilities, as well as knowing what software is allowed to communicate on the network thereby facilitating baselining expected network activity

 - the ability to quickly restore compromised computers and network devices to a known clean state.